Maldon: Sport

-Maldon has a non-League football club Maldon & Tiptree F.C. who play at the Wallace Binder Ground.
+Maldon has a non-League football club Maldon & Tiptree F.C. who play at the Drewitt-Barlow Stadium.

-There are many developed youth football teams in Maldon, among them being Maldon Saints.
-The town has a vibrant cricket club, with several adult and colts' sides, who play at two grounds: The Promenade Park, Maldon and the main ground at Drapers Farm, Heybridge.
-Recent improvements to the ground include a dual-lane enclosed all-weather net facility.
+There are youth football teams in Maldon, among them being Maldon Saints.
+The town has a cricket club, with several adult and colts' sides, who play at two grounds: The Promenade Park, Maldon and the main ground at Drapers Farm, Heybridge.
+The ground includes a dual-lane enclosed all-weather net facility.
 Overseas players from Australia, South Africa and Sri Lanka have coached cricket in local primary schools as part of the "ECB Chance to Shine" programme.
 Drapers Farm is also the home of Maldon Rugby Union Football Club which was founded in 1947 by Tommy Harries, who was the landlord of the King's Head public house in Maldon High Street.
 The inaugural meeting was on 28 August 1947 at the Blue Boar Hotel.
 Maldon RFC run several senior male sides and one female side as well as all youth age groups from under 7s to under 18s.

-Blackwater Leisure Centre is the town's main leisure destination, located in the town's leisure quarter, adjacent to Madison Heights.
-With a 4 lane 25m swimming pool, 100+ station gym, group cycling studio, group exercise studio and sports hall with indoor courts.
+Blackwater Leisure Centre is the town's main leisure destination, located in the town's leisure quarter, adjacent to Madison Heights, with a 4 lane 25m swimming pool, 100+ station gym, group cycling studio, group exercise studio and sports hall with indoor courts.

-Two short lived greyhound racing tracks existed at Sealey Farm on the Fambridge Road (opening on 3 September 1932 and closing the same year) and around the former Spital Road football ground in 1931.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and they were known as a flapping tracks, which was the nickname given to independent tracks.
+Two short-lived greyhound racing tracks existed at Sealey Farm on the Fambridge Road (opening on 3 September 1932 and closing the same year) and around the former Spital Road football ground in 1931.
+The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and they were known as flapping tracks, which was the nickname given to independent tracks.